 Complaints and disputes

 If you believe we have not complied with an obligation under the Privacy Act in relation to your personal information, please contact our Privacy Officer for further details by telephoning (02) 8248 2597 or by email at firstname.lastname@example.org.
 We will attend to your complaint as quickly as possible.

-If you are not satisfied with how we have dealt with your complaint, you may refer the complaint to Genworth's external dispute resolution (EDR) scheme, the Credit and Investments Ombudsman (CIO), or the Australian Financial Complaint Authority (AFCA), whose details are as set out below.
+If you are not satisfied with how we have dealt with your complaint, you may refer the complaint to Genworth's external dispute resolution (EDR) scheme, the Australian Financial Complaints Authority (AFCA).whose details are as set out below.

 We believe it is important you know how we treat the personal information about you that we receive on the Internet.

 In general, you can visit Genworth on the World Wide Web without telling us who you are or revealing any information about yourself.
 Our web servers collect the domain names, not the e-mail addresses, of visitors.
 This information is aggregated to measure the number of visits, average time spent on the site, pages viewed, etc. Genworth uses this information to measure the use of our site and to improve the content of our site.